 Email management 101 combines the overarching policies as well as the minutiae of inbox habits.
 One of the latter types is something that helps me filter between conversations about various projects.
 Like any good SEO, I populate my emails with keywords that will help me when I search for the conversations later.

-For example, when I’m corresponding about a marketing plan, I will use the specific words “marketing plan”, so if I search for it later I will find it quickly.
+For example, when I’m corresponding about a lean marketing plan, I will use the specific words “lean marketing plan“, so if I search for it later I will find it quickly.

 13) Delegate emails when appropriate